SudoWeezy/Introduction/README.md

 Create a new fork of this project on you Github repository.

+> Try to use a Chrome-based browser to have a smooth experience.

 ## Start the Development Environment

 1. Click on the Code button (green button with a dropdown arrow on the top right).